Alkimik9000/api-start-express-ts/README.md

 There is an API endpoint available for interacting with the project data, which is:

-`GET /api/data`: Retrieve all data items from the project's database.....
+`GET /api/data`: Retrieve all data items from the project's database.

 ### 📄 License ###